-Volunteer Review: Barbara C., Care & Conservation in Costa Rica
+Volunteer Review: Barbara C., Tropical Dry Forest Conservation & Community in Costa Rica

 I decided to volunteer in Costa Rica because of how much the country stood out for me when I was researching destinations, with its incredible wildlife, rain-forest conservation, the weather and the culture.
 Costa Rican culture is completely different to England’s culture and it was so wonderful to experience this.
 It was amazing to meet so many different people both from Costa Rica and volunteers from other countries.
 Everyone made me feel welcome and the local people really appreciated our help.

 Before I arrived at the Conservation project, I stayed in the city of San Jose where I went to a host family’s BBQ.
 There was plenty of food, music, dancing and socializing.
 One thing that I really wanted to learn was how to dance the 'Costa Rican way', as I found their style to be very impressive!

 It was a 4 hour drive to the Conservation project and on the way we stopped at a restaurant to have lunch.
 The restaurant had a band playing outside which kept everyone entertained, and we had a traditional Costa Rican lunch: rice and beans, with a choice of meat/fish, plantain, vegetables and salad.
 I loved every bit of it and nothing was left on my plate when I was finished!

 The Conservation project is based in the Barra Honda National Park.
 When I arrived, the view was incredible.
 I could see a hill that was 450m high and surrounded by thousands of trees and plants.
 I stayed in a room with 3 bunk beds, and even though the accommodation was not at the level of a 5 star hotel, it was just another part of Costa Rican life which I soon fell in love with.
 A bar and swimming pool was just a 5 minute walk from my room, and I always had a fun time there with all the new friends I had made.